inmanta/inmanta-core/docs/language.rst

 The Inmanta language is a declarative language to model the configuration of an infrastructure.

-The evaluation order of statements in the Inmanta modeling language is determined by their dependencies on other statements and not based on the lexical order. i.e. The code is not necessarily executed top to bottom.
+The evaluation order of statements is determined by their dependencies on other statements and not based on the lexical order. i.e. The code is not necessarily executed top to bottom.

 Modules